On the weekend I went to a party.

 Everyone has his or her battles.
 One of mine is this:

-Recognizing the good people.
-Not the good IN people.
+Recognising the good people.
+Not just the good IN people.

 I’m not completely there yet.
 But every loser I meet, is getting me closer to the finish line.